-From both huts there is immediate access to beautiful walks.
+From both huts, there is immediate access to beautiful walks.
 You have the choice of walking through our beautiful valley into forest in either direction including Park Gate Nature Reserve.
-The opposite directions takes you along footpaths to the Lord Whiskey Animal Sanctuary Tea Rooms.
+The opposite direction takes you along footpaths to the Lord Whiskey Animal Sanctuary Tea Rooms.
 Further afield, East Kent offers wonderful walks and you can even follow in the footsteps of the pilgrims and walk a section of the Pilgrim’s Way.
 The walk from Elham to Canterbury is varied and beautiful and the return can be made by bus.

 Historic village of Elham

 Lovely 1.5 mile off road walk.
 Along the top of the valley runs a byway where a footpath and bridleway branches off.
 Following the footpaths and bridleway takes you directly down into the historic village of Elham where there is a small local shop, two pubs and the Abbots Fireside restaurant, the lovely Cosy Tea Rooms and a good children’s park.

 2 miles mainly off road walking.
 To the opposite direction is the village of Stelling Minnis with a good size village shop, a pub and and a beautiful historic windmill.
 The windmill serves cream teas at weekends during summer months and also holds a fete usually during July.
 Stelling Minnis also has a Common of 90 acres where Highland Cattle now graze.

 Park Wood, Westwood, Madams Wood and Covert Wood.
 The forest can be accessed directly from our farm.
 Our area of East Kent offers large expanses of woodland with public footpaths.